calint/tang-nano-9k--riscv--cache-psram/os/README.md

 * include order relevant
   - subsystems are included in dependency order making the program readable top-down
 * `inline` functions
-  - all functions are requested to be inlined assuming compilers won't adhere to the hint when it does not make sense, such as big functions called from multiple locations
+  - functions are requested to be inlined assuming compilers won't adhere to the hint when it does not make sense, such as big functions called from multiple locations
   - functions called from only one location should be inlined
 * `const` is preferred and used where applicable
 * `auto` is used when the type name is too verbose, such as iterators and templates; otherwise, types are spelled out for readability